 Specify its name, priority (in the range

 -100..100), and additional description.
 Click Create.

 Click Add configurations and specify which build configurations should have priority defined in this class.

 This setting is taken into account only when a build is added to the queue.
 To ensure that builds with lower priority always have a chance to run, TeamCity also considers how long each build is staying in the queue.
-This allows running a long awaiting build with lower priority before the recently added builds with higher priority.
-For a detailed explanation of this behavior, refer to the algorithm description.
+This allows running a build that has been waiting a long time with a lower priority before the recently added builds with higher priority.
+See the detailed explanation of the algorithm below.

 Pausing and Resuming Build Queue

 The build queue can be paused manually or automatically.
 In this case, the builds are still going to be added to the queue, but they will not be assigned to agents until the queue is unpaused.